Drinking water sampling occurs at intakes, reservoirs and in the reticulation network to ensure compliance with national guidelines.

 Water Treatment Overview

-Mossman, Whyanbeel and Daintree Water Treatment Plants treat water from Rex Creek, Little Falls Creek and Intake Creek respectively.
+Mossman, Whyanbeel and Daintree Water Treatment Plants treat water from Rex Creek, Little Falls Creek and Intake Creek and/or Daintree Bore respectively.
 All treatment plants have the following process steps:

 Read more about the detailed water treatment process below

-During high turbidity events, water is additionally passed through a hydrocyclone to remove sand.
+During heavy rainfall events when raw water turbidity is high, water is additionally passed through a hydrocyclone to separate and remove heavier particles such as sand and gravel.
 During normal operations, the hydrocyclone is bypassed.

 Ultrafiltration